ichthyop/ichthyop/doc/process.rst

 Ichthyop processes
 ###############################

-In this section, the different Ichthyop processes are described
+In this section, the different Ichthyop processes are described.

 .. toctree::
    :maxdepth: 2